<< <%SKIN-STRTRANS-SYNTOC%> >>

-If you ever do have a problem and need to restore from your backup diskette or a backup directory on your hard drive, CD, USB memory key etc., it is very easy.
+If you ever do have a problem and need to restore from a backup file on your hard drive, USB memory key or CD etc., it is very easy.

 Restoring a backup to the same computer it was made from should only be done if you have had your computer or hard drive die, and thus lost your database, or you have taken some action in DONATION that you need to reverse, there is no other way to reverse that action, and your backup is recent enough that you are willing to go back to it.